Does your family cruise stop at the Key West port? Get some quick tips on how to make the most of your day and enjoy this colorful island.

 Key West has many claims to fame.
 It’s the southernmost point geographically of the United States.
 And, it’s only 90 miles away from Cuba.
 Which is less than the 160+ mile distance between Key West and Miami.
 And, several famous writers and poets have called Key West home including Ernest Hemingway, Tennessee Williams, Robert Frost, and Shel Silverstein.
 (If you have kids who are Judy Blume fans, let them know that she lives on the island as well!)

 Key West has also served as a vacation destination for several U.S. Presidents: Harry Truman, Dwight Eisenhower and John F. Kennedy.
 Truman’s Little White House is now a popular museum and tourist attraction.
+You can purchase Little White House tickets online.

 Finally, the Key West port is also known for its amazing sunsets.
 Unfortunately, that’s one treat we weren’t able to experience due to our ship’s late afternoon departure.